-- · Loosen the wheel nuts. - Jack up the vehicle until the wheel is clear of the ground. - Unscrew the wheel nuts and remove the wheel (keep the wheel nuts clean).
+- Loosen the wheel fasteners (wheel bolts or lug nuts). - Jack up the vehicle until the wheel is clear of the ground. - Unscrew the fasteners and remove the wheel (keep the fasteners clean).

 If the vehicle moves forward or backward while it is being jacked up, lower it, stabilize the vehicle, and repositioned the jack.
 When the vehicle is jacked up, the jack must stand vertically (plumbline).